 What is that fizzy brown drink the guy across the café is so smugly sipping?
 It’s not coffee (so boring) it’s not a Chai Latte (so passé) it’s Kombucha and it’s the latest miracle drink to achieve platinum status in the (big money) beverage market.
-Celebrities are gushing over it; Gabrielle Reese claims it stimulates her mental health and gives her energy; Lindsey Lohan was spotted drinking it after rehab.
+Celebrities are gushing over it; Gabrielle Reese claims it stimulates her mental health and gives her energy; Lindsey Lohan was spotted drinking it after alcohol detox at Legacy.
 Talk show hosts are featuring it on their shows and the community is literally abuzz with it.
 Read on and find out why.

 Kombucha may sound like a dance, but it’s actually a sweetened tea (typically black tea) that has been fermented by a mass of microorganisms consisting primarily of bacterium xylinum and yeast cultures called a Kombucha colony.
 Although it is new to the west the drink actually dates back to the Quin Dynasty inChina where it was poetically referred to as the immortal- health elixir because it was believed to balance the spleen and stomach and aid in digestion.
 Eventually news of this drink reachedRussia and thenEastern Europe sometime around the early modern age when tea became an affordable drink accessible to all and not just the elite.

 Kombucha is actually a Japanese word that refers to a different tea- like beverage made from powdered or finely cut brown kelp, not the fermented tea beverage so popular in the west.
 It is similar to a thin soup and typically consumed by ailing individuals to help them convalesce.
 The Japanese name for the drink mad from the tea plant is Kocha –Kinoko which means black tea mushroom.